Previewed 8 October 1992, Opened 20 October 1992, Closed 17 July 1993 at the Shaftesbury Theatre

 Manuel Puig's powerful novel has been acclaimed by a worldwide audience, first as a stage play, then in 1985 as an Oscar-winning film.
 Now it finds a breathtaking musical dimension with the legendary creative team of Terrence Mc Nally, Fred Ebb, John Kander and Hal Prince.

 Cast, from Monday 29 March 1993, features Bebe Neuwirth as 'Aurora' the Spider Woman with Jeff Hyslop as 'Molina', Charles Pistone as 'Valentin' and Clarke Peters as 'Warden'.
 Musical based on the novel by Manuel Puig, with book by Terrence McNally, music by John Kander and lyrics by Fred Ebb.
 Directed by Harold Prince with choreography by Vincent Paterson, choreography for Aurora's movie sequences by Rob Marshall, set and projections by Jerome Sirlin, costumes by Florence Klotz, lighting by Howell Binkley and sound by Martin Levan.
-The original cast, from Thursday 8 October 1992 to Saturday 27 March 1993, featured Chita Riveria as 'Aurora' the Spider Woman, Brent Carver as 'Molina' and Anthony Crivello as 'Valentin'.
+The original cast, from Thursday 8 October 1992 to Saturday 27 March 1993, featured Chita Riveria as 'Aurora' the Spider Woman, Brent Carver as 'Molina', Anthony Crivello as 'Valentin' and Herndon Lackey as 'Warden'.

 "This is a fable about aspects of courage, the alchemy of love and the seductive power of fantasy.
 It is destined to be one of the great musicals.
 If you see nothing else new in the West End, you must see this thrilling piece of theatre.
 Phantom of the Opera director Harold Prince is joined by Cabaret composers Kander and Ebb in the £2.5 million British premiere of a musical that stages one stunning coup ae theatre after another....
 Brent Carver has devastating poignancy as the homosexual window-dresser who endures the brutality of South American imprisonment by shooting imaginary movies...
 The melodic ballad Dear One deserves to become a standard."
 The Daily Express